yosuagrs/cara-terhubung-ke-database-menggunakan-php-how-to-connect-to-database-using-php-/README.md

 3. pelajari db.user.php
 4. pelajari index.php

+nb: jika menggunakan xampp pastikan apache dan mysql sudah di start

 # how to connect your php to sql server , i'm using xampp ,  php , and sql ( cara menghubungkan php ke server sql )

 1. create a database or modify the existing git.sql database in the repository
 2. learn db.php
 3. learn db.user.php
 4. learn index.php

+note : if using xampp make sure apache and mysql have been started